Scale your business with our modular plugins.

 Conclusion

 Content or image theft is common these days.
-Users can copy images with bad intentions without considering the consequences, but if you disable right-clicking on your WordPress website, visitors won’t be able to download your images without your permission.
-This guide showed you different methods to block right-clicking both with or without coding.
+Users can copy images for malicious purposes without considering the consequences.
+Still, if you disable right-clicking on your WordPress website, visitors won’t be able to download your images without your permission.
+This guide demonstrates various methods for blocking right-clicks, both with and without coding.

 The easiest way to do this is by using a dedicated plugin.
 With a tool like Disable Right Click for WP or WP Content Copy Protection & No Right Click Plugin, you can disable right-click on your images within minutes.
-On the other hand, if you think adding an extra plugin is not the right choice and you have some coding knowledge, you can use a bit of code.
+On the other hand, if you think adding an extra plugin isn’t the right choice and you have some coding knowledge, you can write a bit of code.

 1. Using copyright